What are the requirements for background checks for international teachers?

 Checks by country

-# For US candidates, this will be a Criminal Record History/ FBI Identification Record – https://www.fbi.gov/services/cjis/identity-history-summary-checks.
-Internationally, the FBI check holds more weight and is more comprehensive and less time-consuming than pursuing a state-by-state check if you have lived in more than one state.
+• US candidates: Criminal Record History/ FBI Identification Record Internationally, the FBI check holds more weight and is less time-consuming than pursuing a state-by-state check if you have lived in more than one state.
 The FBI check covers all 50 US states for felonies and major convictions.
-The state checks will show arrests and misdemeanors (not necessarily proven), in addition to felonies and convictions in that state only.
+The state checks will show arrests and misdemeanors (not necessarily proven), in addition to felonies and convictions in that state.

-# For candidates from other countries, please contact us for further guidance on appropriate records checks.
+• For candidates from other countries, please get in touch with us for further guidance.

 Best practice

-Background /police checks should be obtained from any country in which you have previously worked for 6 months or more.
-Obtaining these checks after leaving a country is generally harder, therefore, it is a good practice to request these before leaving the country where you are presently employed and continue to do so in countries where you will be employed in the future.
-Please check with your school’s HR department who can advise you on how to request a police check BEFORE leaving a country.
+Obtaining background /police checks after leaving a country is generally harder.
+It is a good practice to request these before leaving the country in which you are presently employed.
+Continue to do so in countries where you work in the future.
+Check with your school’s HR department who can advise you on requesting a police check BEFORE leaving a country.

 Discover a world of opportunity